rsto/draft-stepanek-jscontact/draft-stepanek-jscontact.md

 document are to be interpreted as described in BCP 14 [@!RFC2119] [@!RFC8174] when, and only when, they appear in all capitals, as shown here.

-# Contact
+# JSCard

-MIME type: `application/jscontact+json;type=jscontact`
+MIME type: `application/jscontact+json;type=jscard`

-A JSContact object stores contact information about a person, organization or company.
+A JSCard object stores information about a person, organization or company.
 It has the following properties:

 - uid: String (mandatory).
   An identifier, used to associate the object as the same across different systems, addressbooks and views.  [@!RFC4122] describes a range of established algorithms to generate universally unique identifiers (UUID), and the random or pseudo-random version is recommended.
 For compatibility with [@!RFC6350] UIDs, implementations MUST accept both URI and free-form text.
 - prodId: String (optional).
-  The identifier for the product that created the JSContact object.
+  The identifier for the product that created the JSCard object.
 - updated: String (mandatory).
-  The date and time when the data in this JSContact object was last modified.
+  The date and time when the data in this JSCard object was last modified.
 The timestamp MUST be formatted as specified in [@RFC3339].
 - kind: String (optional).
-The kind of the entity the Contact represents.
+The kind of the entity the Card represents.
   The value MUST be either one of the following values, registered in a future RFC, or a vendor-specific value:
     - `individual`: a single person